AnthonyCxx/Notes-and-Writeups/Python/Data and Datatypes/Built-in Types.md

 # Built-in Types in Python

 ## String Type, _str_
-Strings are the heart of Python
+Strings are the heart of Python and easily the most-used type.

+Unlike in C++, strings can use single or double quotation marks ('' or "") since there is not _char_ datatype in Python.

 ## Numeric Types: _int_, _float_, and _complex_